 PBX Call Flow Control – more power to the way you route your calls!

 You have spoken, VoIPLine has listened and introduced the new Call Flow Control feature to your PBX.
 This feature comes with the customary blue object look-and-feel that our users love.
 The PBX Call Flow Control feature empowers you to forward calls to the proper destination you desire by a simple toggle of a switch.
-All you need to do is to decide the correct destination or group of users you want calls to be routed, then flip the switch and calls will be forwarded directly to that destination or group of users.
+All you need to do is to decide the correct target or group of users you want calls to be routed, then flip the switch and calls will be forwarded directly to that destination or group of users.
 Calls will continue to be forwarded to that endpoint until the switch is toggled again.
 This is especially handy in today’s gig economy where you have so many users that do not work regular hours and other tools like the Time Condition cannot be applied.

 Successful Stories - from customers like you.